 What does this all mean for our own long-term outlook for global inflation?
 Well, let’s again apply our three criteria.
 Inflation expectations remain extremely well-anchored.
 If there are any signs of unanchoring, the momentum is down rather than up.
 Turning to output gaps, we expect the global economy to be operating below its potential until at least the end of 2023.
 This will push any possible period of excess demand a long way into the future.

-Sure, globalisation has turned from an inflationary headwind to a tailwind over recent years.
-And the era of product and labour market deregulation appears to be drawing to a close.
+Sure, globalization has turned from an inflationary headwind to a tailwind over recent years.
+And the era of product and labor market deregulation appears to be drawing to a close.
 However, these shifts have been modest so far and we believe are more than offset by the pandemic’s weight on demand.
 Meanwhile, disinflationary digital technological changes continue unabated, while the global population is still ageing.

-Decades of globalisation will not be swift or easy to unwind
+Decades of globalization will not be swift or easy to unwind

 It’s also true that growth in the money supply has been strong so far this year.
 But that is simply the corollary of joint monetary and fiscal easing — loans and stimulus to the private sector show up as deposits in the banking system.
 The big drop in the velocity of money is a better signal of the true state of demand.
 And, for all the apparent aggressiveness of central bank action, reviews of central bank frameworks — including the Fed’s — have been pretty timid so far.
 We therefore continue to have conviction in our base case for underlying inflation to remain, on average, at or below central bank targets in most countries over the next decade.